 Additionally, the law mandates that developers be allowed to use payment systems of their own choosing, instead of being forced to rely on Apple or Google’s proprietary payment services.
 Currently, both tech giants charge commissions ranging from 15% to 30% for app store purchases, which has long been a point of contention between app developers and the companies.

-Impact on Apple and Google
+Impact on apple and google

 The regulations in Japan are seen as part of a growing global trend to regulate the market power of tech giants like Apple and Google.
 Apple, in particular, has faced increasing scrutiny over its app store policies, with critics arguing that the company’s control over app distribution stifles competition and harms consumers by inflating prices.